For best experience please turn on javascript and use a modern browser!

 The AISSR has several clubs for PhDs.
 These clubs meet to discuss research plans, design, data, manuscripts, etc. They offer a friendly environment in which to give and receive feedback on research, ideas and papers from a group of peers rather than the supervisory team.

-At the same time, these clubs offer an opportunity to learn from fellow PhDs about their research projects and to learn to give constructive feedback.
-PhDs are highly recommended to take part in one of the AISSR PhD clubs.
 There might not be a PhD club for your research interest, in that case PhDs are encouraged to start their own PhD club.
 For information please contact the PhD Coordinator Simon Cijsouw.
 PhD clubs are not necessarily organized along the lines of the programme groups.

 Current PhD Clubs